mikesson/hipster-apim-demo-addons/README.md

 - (Note: if the project can't be found, add/import the existing project ID into the Firebase console)
 - Copy the URL of the `hipstershopFulfillment` function
 - Go to [Fulfillment] and paste the link into the URL field - hit [Save]

+### 2.4 Try it out
+- Open https://console.dialogflow.com, select your project (agent) and select *see how it works in Google Assistant* on the left hand side